 - Letters from offices and authorities

-- Notices of default and enforcement orders, Letters from bailiffs
+- Dunning notices and enforcement orders, letters from bailiffs and bailiffs

 - Letters from creditor representatives (e.g. lawyers and debt collection agencies)

-Important: Always open all letters that you receive.
-This is the only way your debt advisor can get a good overview of your current situation and help you.
+Important: Always open all letters you receive.
+This is the only way for your debt advisor to get a good overview of your current situation and be able to help you.
 Depending on the advice center, someone will also open your mail together with you and sort the relevant documents with you.

 The debt counseling process is usually as follows:

-- Making an appointment with the debt counselor
+- Making an appointment with the debt counseling service

 - Initial consultation